 Some of the U.S. government-related securities in which the HIT invests are not backed by the full faith and credit of the United States government, which means they are neither issued nor guaranteed by the U.S. Treasury, and, thus, may be subject to greater credit risk than other types of U.S. government securities.
 Issuers such as the FHLBs maintain limited access to credit lines from the U.S. Treasury.
 Others are supported solely by the credit of the issuer.
 There can be no assurance that the U.S. government will provide financial support to securities of its agencies and instrumentalities if it is not obligated to do so under law.
+Risks posed to such assets may be heightened in times of political uncertainty, federal government policy changes (such as changes to the structure of Fannie Mae or Freddie Mac), or as a result of a reduction in federal government workforce.
 Also, any government guarantees on securities the HIT owns do not extend to Units of the HIT themselves.